open-pioneer/trails-openlayers-base-packages/src/packages/authentication/README.md

 ### Implementing an authentication plugin

-An authentication plugin (providing `authentication.AuthPlugin`) must be present in the application to support authentication The plugin implements the actual authentication flow.
+An authentication plugin (providing `authentication.AuthPlugin`) must be present in the application to support authentication.
+The plugin implements the actual authentication flow.

 The plugin must implement the `AuthPlugin` TypeScript interface exported by this package:

 -   Provide the current authentication state by implementing `getAuthState()`.
     When authenticated, a user's authentication state contains session information, such as the user's `id`, an optional display name and arbitrary additional `attributes` that can be defined by the plugin.

     If the state changes internally (e.g. successful login, explicit logout, logout due to timeout, etc.), the `changed` event must be emitted to notify the `AuthService`.

--   Return the login behavior value (a react component or a function to call) by implementing `getLoginBehavior()`.
+-   Return the login behavior value (a React component or a function to call) by implementing `getLoginBehavior()`.
-    This could be a login dialog, a "forbidden" message or a function implementing a redirect.
+    This could be a login dialog, a "forbidden" message (_"fallback"_) or a function implementing a redirect ("effect").

 -   Implement the `logout()` method: this method will be called when the user attempts to end their session.

 A simple example is available in this project's `auth-sample`.